 The series draws on Frank Tallis’s books and is a production of MR FILM and Endor Productions, coproduced with ORF, ZDF, and Red Arrow Studios.

-Since other countries are still waiting to see the new Vienna Blood episodes, I’ve made the location guide as spoiler-free as possible.
+I’ve made the location guide relatively spoiler-free.
 However, one or two might slip through.
 You have been warned.

 Episode 1 The Melancholy Countess